ksu-cs-textbooks/cis527/content/1-secure-workstations/02-assignment.md

 * **Computer Name:** `cis527u-<your eID>` (example: `cis527u-russfeld`)
 {{% notice info %}}
 _This is very important, as it allows us to track your virtual machine on the K-State network in case something goes wrong in a later lab.
 By including both the class and your eID, support staff will know who to contact.
-A majority of students have missed this step in previous semesters, so don't forget! --Russ_
+A majority of students have missed this step in previous semesters, so don't forget!
+You should be prompted for a computer name as part of the installation process, but it will try to auto-complete it based on the chosen username and must be changed. --Russ_
 {{% /notice %}}
 * **Primary User Account:** Username: `cis527` | Password: `cis527_linux` (Account should have Administrator type or be in the `sudo` group)
 * **Other User Accounts:**